-- The quick fix for poor sales quota attainment is to get rid of lower performing sales reps.
-According to CSO Insights, an average sales team’s annual turnover is around 25 percent.
-But ironically, the quick-fix approach to improving attainment backfires.
+- The quick fix for poor sales quota attainment is to get rid of lower-performing sales reps.
+According to CSO Insights, an average sales team’s annual turnover is around 25%.
+But, ironically, the quick-fix approach to improving attainment backfires.
 Sales teams soon find themselves having to hire, onboard, train, ramp, and transition pipeline to a large portion of their constantly churning sales organization.
 And quota attainment actually suffers as a result.

-One reason so many businesses are investing in sales enablement is because they need to dig themselves out of the attrition “churn hole” described in #1.
+One reason so many businesses are investing in sales enablement is because they need to dig themselves out of the attrition “churn hole.”
 They need a more effective way to proactively identify and intervene early in order to accelerate time to seller productivity, improve seller retention, and avoid seller attrition.

 But they are also investing in sales enablement because sales leaders intuitively recognize that good enablement is tied to higher sales achievement.
 In recent years, sales productivity has become the top challenge for B2B sales teams according to a study by The Bridge Group.
-The acknowledgement is that when sales professionals are efficiently on-boarded, trained, and consistently doing the right activities – e.g. following the sales playbook – they have a better chance of achieving their sales quota.
+The acknowledgement is that when sales professionals are efficiently on-boarded, trained, and consistently doing the right activities — such as following a sales playbook — they have a better chance of achieving their sales quota.

-But while most sales executives recognize activity is a leading indicator of sales success, most don’t know what activities to measure or how to measure them.
-They do know that figuring it out means unlocking big revenue gains for the business that today are trapped in what one Accenture and CSO Insights study refers to as the “frozen middle”—the large number of sales reps and managers (typically 65 to 70 percent of the sales force) who consistently exhibit average performance.
-By making even minor improvements in average-performing salespeople, sales teams can increase business revenue by as much as 3.2 percent.
+But while most sales executives recognize that activity is a leading indicator of sales success, most don’t know what activities to measure or how to measure them.
+They do know that figuring it out means unlocking big revenue gains for the business that today are trapped in what one Accenture and CSO Insights study refers to as the “frozen middle” — the large number of sales reps and managers (typically 65 to 70% of the sales force) who consistently exhibit average performance.
+By making even minor improvements in average-performing salespeople, sales teams can increase business revenue by as much as 3.2%.

-While of course, we’d like to believe that’s exactly what our product allows them to do, at Highspot we aren’t satisfied with qualitative feedback that sounds compelling.
+While we’d like to believe that’s exactly what our product allows them to do, at Highspot, we aren’t satisfied with qualitative feedback that sounds compelling.
 Because it’s our business to measure sales and marketing impact with metrics, we also felt it necessary to validate this with usage analytics from Highspot.

 We then looked at the monthly sales quota attainment and distribution by each selling cohort.
-The results showed approximately 66% of Modern sellers performing better than the average seller, while only 55% of Legacy sellers were above average.
+The results showed that approximately 66% of modern sellers perform better than the average seller, while only 55% of legacy sellers were above-average.